an-dr/creator/README.md

 ## 🌱 Environment variables

-- `CREATOR_STORAGE`: Specifies the path to your templates directory.
+- `CREATOR_TEMPLATES`: Specifies the path to your templates directory.

 ## 📂 Template Structure